How To You Make Your Office Chair More Ergonomic & Comfortable

 Tape two tennis balls together and attach them to the backrest at the height of your lower back.

-Make sure they do not touch your spine but the muscles surrounding them instead.
+Make sure they do not touch your spine, but the muscles surrounding it instead.

 This provides a simple massage effect while you sit.